Hoodrij/Yogurt-Arena/Yogurt-Arena-Unity/Assets/ai-instructions.md

 ### 🏷️ Entity hierarchy

-Entity provides few methods to combine them into a Parent-Child relationship.
-All Childs will be killed after a Parent death.
+Entity provides a few methods to create a Parent-Child relationship.
+All children will be killed after a parent dies.

 ```csharp
 entity.SetParent(parentEntity);